How To Get Rid Of Ants Inside & Outside the House

 If you see ants in your home, mix up a solution of 50-50 vinegar and water and wipe the ants up with it.

-This kills existing ants and repels future ants by leaving a lingering scent of vinegar that works as a natural ant repellant.
+This kills existing ants and repels future ones by leaving a lingering scent of vinegar, which is a natural ant repellant.

 Pros: Easy, affordable, effective

-Cons: May not be safe for all surfaces, leaves behind a vinegar smell
+Cons: May not be safe for all surfaces, leaves behind a vinegar smell, must be reapplied consistently, does not kill any ants besides the visible workers

 6. Baking soda (or borax)